 A state or territorial public health association, or similar association including more or less than a state and organized for the same general objectives as the American Public Health Association, may be elected by a three-fourths vote of the Governing Council as an affiliated association.
-No more than one such association shall be ad-
+No more than one such association shall be admitted from the same area.